 Later, Ahlberg would describe what happened later as “six and a half years of sort of a living hell.”
 Their paper, published in the Proceedings of the Geologist Association, may be read by clicking here.

-In an exclusive interview with Greek Reporter, Ahlberg was asked if there has been any further feedback — or blowback — since the 2017 publishing of the article, and if this discovery has been deliberately ignored and shunted aside since it may be politically incorrect or go against the “Africanist” theory of human origin.
+In a recent interview with Greek Reporter, Ahlberg was asked if there has been any further feedback — or blowback — since the 2017 publishing of the article, and if this discovery has been deliberately ignored and shunted aside since it may be politically incorrect or go against the “Africanist” theory of human origin.

 “The short answer is that there has not been much of a response at all from the mainstream palaeoanthropological community.